trina731/AdaHacks-Project/README.md

+#FriendlyChat
+Social network for cancer patients for them to share their stories and connect with each other.
+Web app that allows users to login using their Google Account, create personalized profiles, send one-to-one messages to other users, and post on other users' public discussion walls.

 # Firebase Codelab: FriendlyChat

 This is the source code for the Firebase FriendlyChat codelab.
 It includes start and end versions of the